ynguyen1512/portfolio-richard/README.md

 ## 📝 License

 This project is **not licensed for public use**.
-All rights reserved by the author, [https://www.linkedin.com/in/codewithshabbir/](Muhammad Shabbir).
+All rights reserved by the author, [Muhammad Shabbir](https://www.linkedin.com/in/codewithshabbir/) .
 Unauthorized use or redistribution of this project is prohibited.